 Abrehet Gebremedhin

-My research agenda focuses on the politics of education in African nondemocratic regimes.
+My research is on the politics of education in non-democracies, centered on Africa.
 With support from the Fulbright Fellowship, I conducted my fieldwork in Ethiopia and Zimbabwe.
 I combine mixed methods, namely statistical analysis of cross-national panel data, historical archives, and elite interviews.
 My work provides new insights into the causal effects of nondemocratic decision-making on education and public policy more broadly.

+At Teachers College, I teach in the Politics and Education Program, including a new self-designed graduate course on Comparative Politics and Education.
 At American University, I am affiliated with the Accountability Research Center at the School of International Service, as well as the Research on International Policy Implementation Lab (RIPIL).
-As part of my work at the Accountability Research Center, I serve as the co-Principal Investigator of the Accountability for Education project.
+As part of my work at the Accountability Research Center, I also serve as the co-Principal Investigator of the Accountability for Education project.

 I have secured funding for my research from the Global Partnership for Education, Oxfam, the U.S. State Department’s Fulbright Program, and the Housel-Stowell Fellowship, in addition to internal grants from American University.